Criminal Psychology, police and forensic psychology, psychological screening, psychology and law

-Dr. Jack Kitaeff is a licensed clinical psychologist in the Commonwealth of Virginia specializing in police and forensic psychology.
+Dr. Jack Kitaeff is a licensed clinical psychologist in the Commonwealth of Virginia.
+He is also an attorney.
 After completing a clinical psychology internship at Walter Reed Army Medical Center, he served as a psychologist and Major in the U.S. Army Medical Service Corps.
 He became the first police psychologist for the Arlington County Police Department, where he established a pre-employment psychological screening program for police applicants.

-From 1984 to the present, Dr. Kitaeff has been the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
-He is also an independent psychological examiner with the Fairfax County Community Services Board.
-Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, and a member of the American Psychological Association, the American Bar Association, the American College of Legal Medicine, and the Society of Police and Criminal Psychology, among other organizations.
-He teaches courses in both psychology and law.
+From 1983 to 2016, Dr. Kitaeff was the consulting police psychologist to numerous law enforcement agencies in the northern Virginia area.
+He is presently in private practice in Fairfax, Virginia.
+Dr. Kitaeff is a Diplomate in Police Psychology in the Society of Police and Criminal Psychology, a member of the American Psychological Association and the American Bar Association, and a Fellow in the American College of Legal Medicine.

 Police and forensic psychology, PTSD, the intersection of law and psychology

 Kitaeff, [in progress for November 2021].
 Applied Criminal Psychology.
 San Diego, CA: Cognella

 Kitaeff J., ed.
 (2019).
 Handbook of Police Psychology, Volume 2.
 New York, NY: Routledge.